 - As you can see, the templates are ready so please click on Template is ready.

 - Our next step will be to upload a template file by selecting Upload a Template File and choosing the file to upload

 - Click on Next.

 - The second step is to name the stack “first-stack”.

 - As of right now, we don’t have any parameters; click Next.

 - In step3 we don’t have Tags and also no specific permissions, leave the options as default

-- Now this will go ahead and will create our first CloudFormation stack
+- Now we will go ahead and will create our first CloudFormation stack.

-- It will take few minutes to create a stack
+- It will take a few minutes to create a stack.

 - You will see that the new instance is created when you refresh the page after a few minutes.